 - Coordinate the concerned party as to ensure the implementation of the resolutions of the Board of Directors.

-The Company Secretary has knowledge in both the accounting and legal aspect, however, the Company also promotes people who support the work of the Company Secretary and the Company’s Board of Directors to attend the “Company Secretary Program” (CSP) of the Thai Institute of Directors (IOD).
+The Company Secretary has both accounting and legal knowledge.
+Additionally, the Company also promotes people who support the work of the Company Secretary and the Company’s Board of Directors to attend the “Company Secretary Program” (CSP) of the Thai Institute of Directors (IOD).
 Moreover, the legal office has been assigned by the Company to work for the Board of Directors to be in accordance with rules, regulations, or law as a compliance unit.

 The Director meetings are arranged at least quarterly and extraordinary meetings in between as deemed necessary.
 All meetings have apparently set-out agenda and planned meeting date and are intended to consistently monitor company’s performance.
 In case that the Company does not have a monthly meeting, the Company has the policy to send the monthly operational report to the Board of Directors, so that the Board of Directors can supervise, and control management’s operations consistently and effectively.
 Invitation, agenda and information hand-outs are duly distributed 7 days prior to the meeting so directors have a chance to familiarize themselves to the issues.
-Chairman of the Board of Directors and the Chief Executive Officer make decision on agendas for the Board of Directors’ meeting with emphasizing that important subjects have to be in the meeting agendas.
-Directors can freely submit agenda and the Board of Directors can access necessary information from the Chief Executive Officer.
-Independent Directors/Audit Committee (the definition and qualification shown in Management Section) have attended all meetings.
-In 2016, there have been 6 meetings at the Company premises.
-Every director attends all meetings except Mr. Soopachai Nillawan did not attend 1 meeting due to his business trip.
+The Chairman of the Board of Directors, the Chief Executive Officer and one Independent Director make decision on agendas for the Board of Directors’ meeting with emphasizing that important subjects have to be in the meeting agendas.
+The Directors can freely submit agenda and the Board of Directors can access necessary information from the Chief Executive Officer.
+The Independent Director/Audit Committee (the definition and qualification is shown in Management Structure) shall attend all meetings.
+In 2017, there were 4 meetings at the Company’s head office.
+Every Director attended all meetings except Mr. Darm Nana was unable to attend 1 meeting due to his personal commitment.

 In addition, the Board of Directors’ minimum quorum for meeting resolution must not be less than two third of total number of Directors.

-The Company’s Board of Directors has its policy in allowing the non-executive Directors to conduct their own meeting as deem necessary.
-This is to debate all issues concerning the Management without their present, and the Chief Executive Officer will be informed of the meeting result.
+The Company’s Board of Directors has its policy in allowing the non-Executive Directors to conduct their own meeting as deem necessary.
+This is to debate all issues concerning management without the Executives’ presence, and the Chief Executive Officer will be informed of the result of the meeting.

 The Company’s Board of Directors arranges for its self - evaluation annually by using the Company’s self - evaluation form.
 The Board of Directors will individually and jointly consider their performances for their joint consideration in order to improve for more efficient operations.

-Self - evaluation elements consist of the structure and qualification; roles, duties and responsibilities; meeting; and duties of the Board of Directors, relationship with management, self - development of the Board, and development of Executives.
+Self - evaluation elements consist of the structure and qualification, roles, duties, responsibilities, meeting and duties of the Board of Directors, relationship with management, self - development of the Board, and development of Executives.

-In addition, the Nomination and Remuneration Committee will supply suggestions on regulations for the evaluation on performance of Chief Executive Officer and propose for the approval of the Board of Directors.
-Results of the performance will be evaluated by the evaluation form specified by the Nomination and Remuneration Committee and to be evaluated by the Company’s Board of Directors which only consists of Independent Directors for further improvement.
+In addition, the Nomination and Remuneration Committee shall provide suggestions on regulations for the evaluation on performance of Chief Executive Officer and propose for the approval of the Board of Directors.
+Results of the performance will be evaluated by the evaluation form specified by the Nomination and Remuneration Committee and to be evaluated by the Company’s Board of Directors which only consists of Independent Directors for further consideration and improvement.

 The Company’s Board of Directors arranged for its self - evaluation on yearly basis.
-On February 22, 2017, the Company’s Board of Directors’ meeting No. 1/2017, had made annual consideration on self - evaluation of the Company’s Board of Directors of 2016, so that the Company’s Board of Directors could jointly consider the performances, and problems for further improvement.
-Results on performance of the Chief Executive Officer for the year 2016 had been evaluated by the Company’s Board of Directors which consisted of only Independent Directors for further consideration and improvement.
+On February 21, 2018, the Company’s Board of Directors’ meeting No. 1/2018, had made annual consideration on self - evaluation of the Company’s Board of Directors of 2017, so that the Company’s Board of Directors could jointly consider the performances, and problems for further improvement.
+Results on performance of the Chief Executive Officer for the year 2017 had been evaluated by the Company’s Board of Directors which consisted of only Independent Directors for further consideration and improvement.

 Moreover, the Board of Directors has assessed performance evaluations of all other committees and individual person including Audit Committee, Nomination and Remuneration Committee, Corporate Governance Committee, Risk Management Committee, Executive Committee and Human Development Committee.